olaxbt/mcp-server/README.md

 **Note**: The NFT marketplace tool will work without API keys but with rate limits.
 API keys provide higher rate limits and better reliability.

+## Using with Nexus on BNB Chain

+You can run this service as part of the OlaXBT *Nexus* stack and settle usage directly on *BNB Chain (BSC / BNB Smart Chain)*.

+Fund your Nexus-connected wallet with BNB or supported stablecoins on BNB Chain, then buy credits through the Nexus interface; all metered usage is settled on BNB Chain with low fees, and can later be expanded to opBNB or Greenfield–aligned workflows.

+This lets agents and trading tools consume data and actions through Nexus while keeping payments and accounting native to the BNB Chain ecosystem.

 ## License

 This project is licensed under the MIT License.